Byron/jwalk/README.md

 ### Why not use this crate?

 Directory traversal is already pretty fast.
-If you don't need this crate's speed then `walkdir` provides a smaller single threaded implementation.
+If you don't need this crate's speed then `walkdir` provides a smaller and more tested single threaded implementation.

 ### Benchmarks